winterfive/design-patterns/facade-pattern/README.md

 For those who are scratching their heads, this is HAL from 2001 A Space Odyssey.
 Watch it to know why I use HAL to represent the facade pattern.

-This pattern lets us avoid tight coupling between clients and subsystems.
+This pattern allowes us avoid tight coupling between clients and subsystems.

 ![UML for Facade pattern](https://user-images.githubusercontent.com/22779199/36871280-c2a5e450-1d6f-11e8-9d1d-f8acd4764e42.jpg)